 As they got older, I got wiser and I started my Virtual Assistant business.
-(Which by the way I just added Pinterest VA to my services.)
+(By the way, if you need a Pinterest manager, check the hire me tab!)
 The one thing these all have in common is that they all allowed me to work when my kids were sleeping, or at school or whatever.

 BUT in addition to having a job, I never had help with the cleaning, cooking shopping, etc. Now that my kids are older and I am taking my workload up a notch, I am noticing that I can’t get it all done.
 I am not physically capable of getting everything done.
 Therefore these tips for work-life balance came into play.